nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

 ---

-### 13. Functional Annotation
+### 12. Functional Annotation

 > **Note:**
 > The annotation process overwrites the same temporary directory by default.
-When running multiple processses at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.
+When running multiple processes at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.

-#### 13a.
+#### 12a.
 Download Reference Database of HMM Models

 > **Note:** This step only needs to be done once.